Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: Linear Extrapolation in Graph Space

 \section{Linear Extrapolation in Graph Space}

-We propose the GDA strategy of input-space linear extrapolation for structure and feature, inspired by the philosophy of ``linear interpolation'' from Mixup~\cite{wang2021mixup}.
-The linear extrapolation of data distributions essentially teach the model to behave outside the training distribution by reachable OOD sample.
-Linear extrapolation extends beyond the training distribution in both structure and feature spaces for input graph data, effectively teaching the model to anticipate and handle OOD scenarios.
+We propose the GDA strategy of input-space linear extrapolation, inspired by the philosophy of ``linear interpolation'' in Mixup~\cite{wang2021mixup}.
+Linear extrapolation of data distributions essentially guides the model to behave outside the original range by introducing reachable OOD samples.
+In this section, we define linear extrapolation to extend beyond training distributions in both structure and feature spaces for graph data, effectively teaching the model to anticipate and handle OOD scenarios.